These budget home improvement projects will make a huge impact on your home. Most of these home remodel projects can be completed in one weekend too!

-It’s been almost 4 years since we moved into our house of possibilities.
+It’s been almost 6 years since we moved into our house of possibilities.
 Although there was overt damage and no running water, the vast majority of the ugly in our home was just major neglect.
-Comparable homes that sold in our neighborhood put our home value at almost $45,000 more – about 10%.
+Since then, we have gone on to renovate several homes for clients, often times for sale.

 1. Updating Light Fixtures (Or adding New Ones)

-One thing I can’t stand is bedrooms without permanent light fixtures.
+It still shocks me how many homes are built today without light fixtures.
 It’s like someone left the job before it was completed.
 If you aren’t comfortable with DIYing this project, you can hire an electrician for relatively cheap to add the wire, if you have a switch already connected to an outlet.

 - Chic Kitchen Lighting for Islands